spiroyster/delaunay/README.md

 # About

-Header only constrained delaunay tessellator, C++17 & STL only.
+Single header only constrained delaunay tessellator, C++14 & STL only.

-This is originally a fork of https://github.com/Bl4ckb0ne/delaunay-triangulation (Bowyer-Watson) with a few bug fixes and added support for constrained triangulations. (so Kudos to Bl4ckb0ne for original implementation!).
+This is originally a fork of https://github.com/Bl4ckb0ne/delaunay-triangulation (Bowyer-Watson), refactored, with a few bug fixes and added support for constrained triangulations. (so Kudos to Bl4ckb0ne for original implementation!).

 # Usage